tjohnston-softdev/njs-express-template/readme.md

 # Node JS Express Server Template

 This repository serves as a template for Node JS server applications running on the [Express framework](https://expressjs.com/).
 These frameworks can be a little complicated to get started with since it isn't always just installing a single package like in other use cases.
 Frameworks such as Express are made up of many different components and sub-components.
-It isn't always obvious which packages you should install for a given server.
+It isn't always obvious which packages you should install for a given project.

 Thankfully the Express developers are aware of the complexities and offer a [generator tool](https://expressjs.com/en/starter/generator.html) for the terminal that can automatically initialize an Express server project with the necessary packages.
 You are also given options of what view engine to use for server-side rendering, such as [EJS](https://ejs.co/).